Many people are not aware that bankruptcy relief comes in different shapes and sizes.

 In such cases, the Plan must pay those arrearage amounts in full within the plan term of 36-60 months.

-How You Can Discharge Your Debts And End Up Paying Nothing To Unsecured Creditors
+How You Can Discharge Your Debts And Pay Nothing To Unsecured Creditors

 Those of you paying attention may have figured out how one can make payments in a Chapter 13 and pay zero percent to unsecured creditors.